AutodeskGames/stingray-docs/source/interactive_help/reference/plugins.md

-﻿# Technology components
+# Technology components

-The {{ProductName}} runtime game engine and editing tools are designed to be extensible through a plug-in architecture, offering the ability to integrate external tools and technology into your game and editing environment.
+The {{ProductName}} runtime engine and editing tools are designed to be extensible through a plug-in architecture, offering the ability to integrate external tools and technology into the engine and editing environments.

 {{ProductName}} includes standard plug-ins for several middleware game technologies, both from Autodesk and from other companies:

 *	Autodesk Gameware Navigation

-	Autodesk Gameware Navigation is a middleware for Artificial Intelligence (AI) in 3D video games and simulations: it helps your game-controlled characters (NPCs) find and follow paths from place to place in the game world, avoiding collisions with each other and with other dynamic obstacles; and it provides spatial analysis tools for getting information about the game world.
+	Autodesk Gameware Navigation is a middleware for Artificial Intelligence (AI) in 3D video games and simulations: it helps your computer-controlled characters (NPCs) find and follow paths from place to place in the 3D world, avoiding collisions with each other and with other dynamic obstacles; and it provides spatial analysis tools for getting information about the 3D world around them.
 For help on using this technology in your interactive app, refer to the section ~{ AI and pathfinding }~.

 	The latest documentation for Autodesk Gameware Navigation middleware is available [here](http://www.autodesk.com/navigation-sdkdoc-2016-enu).